AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/set-default-person-last-name-and-company-name.md

 ---
 # Set Default Person Last Name and Company Name {#set-default-person-last-name-and-company-name}

-[!DNLSalesforce] requires (minimum) last name and company name for its Leads and Contacts.
-Incomplete records will not sync to [!DNLSalesforce].
-If you wish to sync partial records, you must set default values for Marketo to use with [!DNLSalesforce].
+[!DNL Salesforce] requires (minimum) last name and company name for its Leads and Contacts.
+Incomplete records will not sync to [!DNL Salesforce].
+If you wish to sync partial records, you must set default values for Marketo to use with [!DNL Salesforce].

 1. Go to **[!UICONTROL Admin]** and click **[!UICONTROL Salesforce]**.